lljbash/clangd-tidy/README.md

                         the path is invalid, clangd will look in the current directory and parent paths of each source file.
                         [default: build]
+  -q QUERY_DRIVER, --query-driver QUERY_DRIVER
+                        Query driver to pass to clangd, if any.
   -j JOBS, --jobs JOBS  Number of async workers used by clangd.
 Background
                         index also uses this many workers. [default: 1] -o OUTPUT, --output OUTPUT